victormihalache/hledger-accrue/README.md

 ## Roadmap

 - [ ] Accrue for different periods, not just daily
-- [ ] Custom date formats
 - [ ] Use smart dates similar to hledger's
-- [ ] Use python's parser groups more nicely